summanerd/front-end-challenge/README.md

 ---

-##### For smaller screens, have everything stack on top of each other in this order:
+##### For mobile responsiveness, have everything stack on top of each other in this order:
 1. Top product images in a carousel (like ssense).
 2. product description.
 3. product selector (color, size, etc).